 The villagers of Jinshanlin provide a hearty breakfast as well as sending you on your way with a packed lunch.
 Day 7 sees some stunning sections of the wall in a very well-preserved state.
 The morning starts with a final steep climb into the mountains with amazing scenery of rolling purple hills as far as you can see.
 Your walk continues along the wall as it clings to the mountain rocks until reaching Simatei and a welcome night of rest in a hotel.

 Great Wall itinerary Day 8 – Simatei to Mutianyu

-From your hotel, a minibus will transfer you to the Mutianyu section of the Great Wall.
+From your hotel, a bus will transfer you to the Mutianyu section of the Great Wall.
 A one-hour climb brings you to a very well-restored section of the wall which you can explore in either direction before returning to your transport and a hotel at Mutianyu.

 Great Wall itinerary Day 9 – Mutianyu to Juyongguan

 Transport from Mutianyu brings you to your final days walk on the Great Wall and the final day of what has been an amazing trip.
 At Juyongguan the wall follows the rolling hills offering spectacular views of areas where ancient Chinese warriors once fought.
-After an enjoyable days walking, transport takes you back to Beijing for an evening celebration meal.
+After an enjoyable day of walking, transport takes you back to Beijing for an evening celebration meal.

 Great Wall itinerary Day 10 – Rest day in Beijing

 Take a day to explore Beijing and do some last-minute shopping.

 Great Wall itinerary Day 11 – Fly out of Beijing